 The postgraduate certificate requires 60 credit points which equates to 600 hours of study.
 These are gained from selected modules but not the Research Project/Dissertation.

-The course is modular and comprises seven taught modules including the Research Project/Dissertation.
-Each module carries 15 credit points, except the Research Project/Dissertation which carries 60 credits and Professional Practice and Procedure for Construction and Engineering Management which carries 30 credits.
+The course is modular and comprises eight taught modules including the Research Project/Dissertation.
+Each module carries 15 credit points, except the Dissertation which carries 60 credits.

 \Advanced Structural Engineering (15 credit points)